kismetwireless/kismet-docs/howto/deb_repos.md

 ```

 ## Installing Kismet
-Once you've enabled the repo and upated your apt-cache, it's time to install Kismet itself.
+Once you've enabled the repo and updated your apt-cache, it's time to install Kismet itself.

 There are 2 primary builds of Kismet:  The debug build, and the normal build.